 2.4 Ventilation and Bag-Mask Basics

 Key Takeaways

-• Once an advanced airway is in place during adult arrest, compressions become continuous with ventilations about every 6 seconds.
+• With an advanced airway in adult arrest, compressions are continuous and ventilation is 1 breath every 6 seconds (10 breaths/min), asynchronous.

+2.4 Ventilation and Bag-Mask Basics